'Lack of integrity': Cabinet ministers savage UK PM Johnson's character as they quit

 "[The confidence vote] was a moment for humility, grip and new direction.
 I regret to say, however, that it is clear to me that this situation will not change under your leadership - and you have therefore lost my confidence too."

-Parliamentary private secretary to the Northern ireland secretary Jonathan Gullis has also resigned, saying for "too long we have ben more focused on dealing with our reputaional damage rather than delivering for the people of this country and spreading opportunity for all".
+Parliamentary private secretary to the Northern Ireland secretary Jonathan Gullis has also resigned, saying for "too long we have been more focused on dealing with our reputational damage rather than delivering for the people of this country and spreading opportunity for all".

+Fellow parliamentary private secretary Saqib Bhatti MP has also resigned, saying "recent events have undermined trust and standards in public life".

+And Conservative MP for Hastings and Rye, Sally-Ann Hart, a previous supporter of Johnson, says she is "no longer able to support Boris Johnson as Leader of the Conservative party and Prime Minister".

 The resignations come as former top British civil servant said Tuesday that Boris Johnson's office wasn't telling the truth about sexual misconduct allegations against a senior member of the prime minister's government.